uniwswap/uniwens-docs/contract-api-reference/publicresolver.md

 Returns the content hash for `node`, if one exists.
 Values are formatted as machine-readable [multicodecs](https://github.com/multiformats/multicodec), as specified in [EIP 1577](https://eips.ethereum.org/EIPS/eip-1577).

-`contenthash` is used to store IPFS and Swarm content hashes, which permit resolving LNS addresses to distributed content (eg, websites) hosted on these distributed networks.
+`contenthash` is used to store IPFS and Swarm content hashes, which permit resolving ĐNS addresses to distributed content (eg, websites) hosted on these distributed networks.

 This function has interface ID _0xbc1c58d1_.